 The School of Design and Creative Technologies in the College of Fine Arts at The University of Texas at Austin was created in 2017.
 With its founding, the school became the fourth major academic unit in the College of Fine Arts, alongside the Department of Art and Art History, the Butler School of Music and the Department of Theatre and Dance.

 The new school combined the Design program with the Arts and Entertainment Technologies program to support the need for creative professionals in the business, nonprofit and government world.
-Led by design industry leader and founding Executive Director of the Center for Integrated Design Doreen Lorenzo, the school includes the Department of Arts and Entertainment Technologies, the Department of Design, the Center for Integrated Design, the Design Institute for Health, and the Bridging Disciplines Programs in Digital Arts & Media and Design Strategies.
+Led by design industry leader and founding Executive Director of the Center for Integrated Design Doreen Lorenzo, the school includes the Department of Arts and Entertainment Technologies, the Department of Design, the Center for Integrated Design, the Design Institute for Health, and two Bridging Disciplines Program certificates in Digital Arts & Media and Design Strategies.

 The Department of Arts and Entertainment Technologies grew out of the Center for Arts and Entertainment Technologies, which launched in 2016 and was the home of the Bachelor of Science in Arts and Entertainment Technologies.
-The program has four areas of concentration: Game Design, Visualization, Music and Sound and PLAI (projection, lighting and interactivity).
+The program has four areas of concentration: Game Design, Digital Visualization, Music and Sound, and Projection, Lighting and Interactivity (PLAI).

-The Center for Integrated Design was formed in 2016 as a partnership between Design, Engineering, Information, Business, Computer Science and Architecture programs.
-Through a Bridging Disciplines (BDP) certificate program, the CID brings Design Thinking into the core of the UT curricula on a comprehensive scale with the interdisciplinary Center for Integrated Design (CID) with a multidisciplinary curriculum that allows ALL UT students the opportunity to study design methodology and apply it in creative and entrepreneurial scenarios.
+The Center for Integrated Design (CID) was formed in 2016 as a partnership between the Design, Engineering, Information, Business, Computer Science and Architecture programs.
+Through a Bridging Disciplines Program (BDP) certificate, CID infuses design thinking into the the UT curriculum by providing ALL UT students the opportunity to study design methodology and apply it in creative and entrepreneurial scenarios.

-The Design Institute for Health was created in 2015 as a collaboration between the Dell Medical School and the College of Fine Arts to apply a creative design-based approach to the nation's health care challenges, and to rapidly integrate that perspective into medical education and community health programs.
+The Design Institute for Health (DIH) was created in 2015 as a collaboration between Dell Medical School and the College of Fine Arts to apply a creative, design-based approach to the nation's health care challenges.
+DIH aims to rapidly integrate a design perspective into medical education and community health programs.

-In 2018, the school created the Extended Education program, led by Executive Director Julie Schell, to extend world class, design-led education for on-campus units, corporations, nonprofits and K-12 and higher education institutions.
+In 2018, the school created the Executive and Extended Education program, led by Executive Director Julie Schell, to extend world class, design-led education for on-campus units, corporations, nonprofits and K-12 and higher education institutions.